fluxrider/jetslalom/README.md

 ![Title Screenshot](doc/screenshot_hq.png?raw=true)
 ![HighRez Feature](doc/screenshot_title.png?raw=true)

-I played Jet Slalom as an online applet when I was a young adult back in 1999.
+I played Jet Slalom as an online Java applet when I was a young adult back in 1999.
-I wrote a WebGL crappy homage test around 2010.
+I wrote a crappy WebGL homage test around 2010.
 Some random guy on the internet emailed me about it in 2025, praising my controls but pooping on my inexistant levels design.

 The guy also sent me a half broken code base of what he could salvage off the internet of what may have been a decompiled version of the original code.